mokv/TelerikAcademy/README.md

 # TelerikAcademy
-These are some of the tasks I've solved in from TelerikAcademy.
+These are some of the tasks I've solved from TelerikAcademy.